asulibraries/islandora-repo/README.md

 An ansible script for provisioning a box on the DEV set up of AWS has been added - aws_provision.yml
 1. locally run `ansible-playbook aws_provision.yml`
 2. locally run `ansible-galaxy install -r requirements.yml`
-3. locally run `ansible-playbook -i inventory/aws playbook.yml -e "islandora_distro=ubuntu/xenial64" -e @inventory/aws/group_vars/all/passwords.yml`
+3. locally run `ansible-playbook -i inventory/aws playbook.yml -e "islandora_distro=ubuntu/xenial64" -e @inventory/aws/group_vars/all/passwords.yml -e @aws_keys.yml`
 <!-- must have an IAM role and key with privileges to administer EC2 -->
 <!-- must have upped the php memory_limit to 1GB for composer not to fall over -->
 <!-- had to run php -d memory_limit=-1 `which composer` install the first time since it was running out of memory -->